awbennett/academic-website/content/publication/bennett-2016-lexsemtm/index.md

     sense for lemmas missing from SemCor, and at least on par with SemCor-based distributions otherwise.'''
 featured: false
-publication: '*The Annual Meeting of the Association for Computational Linguistics (ACL)*
+publication: '*The Annual Meeting of the Association for Computational Linguistics (ACL)*'
 url_pdf: https://aclanthology.org/P16-1143.pdf

 ---